Insertion (genetics)

 In genetics, an insertion (also called an insertion mutation) is the addition of one or more nucleotide base pairs into a DNA sequence.
 This can often happen in microsatellite regions due to the DNA polymerase slipping.
 Insertions can be anywhere in size from one base pair incorrectly inserted into a DNA sequence to a section of one chromosome inserted into another.
 The mechanism of the smallest single base insertion mutations is believed to be through base-pair separation between the template and primer strands followed by non-neighbor base stacking, which can occur locally within the DNA polymerase active site.
 On a chromosome level, an insertion refers to the insertion of a larger sequence into a chromosome.
 This can happen due to unequal crossover during meiosis.

 N region addition is the addition of non-coded nucleotides during recombination by terminal deoxynucleotidyl transferase.

 P nucleotide insertion is the insertion of palindromic sequences encoded by the ends of the recombining gene segments.

 Trinucleotide repeats are classified as insertion mutations and sometimes as a separate class of mutations.

+Methods

+Zinc finger nuclease(ZFN), Transcription activator-like effector nucleases (TALEN), and CRISPR gene editing are the three main methods used in the former research to achieve gene insertion.
+And CRISPR/Cas tools have already become one of the most used methods to present research.